How will you come away from the Judgment Seat of Christ?

 John also records the words of Jesus Christ spoken in Revelation 2:10:

 I have learned recently of a young woman who is being held prisoner by Boko Haram in West Africa.
-She will be released if she converts to Islam – but she remains faithful to Christ in prison.
+She is promised release if she converts to Islam— but she remains faithful to the Lord Jesus Christ in her captivity.
 Many have suffered and died alone for the sake of Jesus Christ.
 Our God sees and remembers the suffering of his people.

-5. What of those who care for Christ’s people willingly, diligently, and sacrificially?
-They serve not out of duty, or greedy for money, or a desire to control – but as “examples to the flock.”
+5. Crown of glory: What of those who willingly, diligently, and sacrificially care for God's people?
+They serve not out of duty, greed for money, or a desire to control but as “examples to the flock.”

 Peter continues (1 Peter 5:4):